-During the baseline examination, a standard supine 12-lead resting ECG and 2-minute rhythm strip are recorded after a 12-hour fast followed by a light snack and at least one hour after smoking or ingestion of caffeine.
+At each follow-up visit, a standard supine 12-lead resting ECG is recorded after a 12-hour fast followed by a light snack and at least one hour after smoking or ingestion of caffeine.

-1.2 Procedures for Recording Baseline and 2-minute Rhythm Strip ECGs
+1.2 Procedures for Recording ECGs

 The standard electrocardiograph for the ARIC study is the MAC PC Personal Cardiography by Marquette Electronics, Inc. The standard configuration for the MAC PC is shown in Appendix A. A 12-lead resting ECG tracing is obtained consisting of 10 seconds of each of the leads simultaneously (I, II, III, aVR, aVL, aVF, V1-V6).
-The rhythm strip is a full two minutes of Leads VI, II and V5.

 Procedures for charging the battery of the MAC PC: The MAC PC runs only from its battery.
-The battery can be charged by plugging the unit into a wall outlet.
-The MAC PC will record and print about 50 ECGs on one charge.
+The machine may be used with the battery or plugged into a wall outlet.
+The machine must be plugged into an outlet to charge when the battery charge is down to 20 or less.
+It holds and stores about 14 ECGs.
 The amount of charge left is displayed for one-half second when the machine is turned on.
-It takes about 10 hours to charge the battery.